 I’ve been a bit seasonally confused lately.
-I left the cold Midwest winter last month and moved to Kauai on my birthday.
+I left the cold Midwest winter last month and landed in Kauai on my birthday.
 It’s been an incredible month settling into the island and receiving her many blessings, including the abundance of gorgeous produce here.
 Saturday markets are filled with fruits and vegetables I’d never heard of before…soursop, egg fruit, bread fruit, longons, and over 80 varieties of avocados that I’m tasting my through.
 Heaven is real!
-But more on that later…

 Before I left Oklahoma, I got a chance to dig into some new cold weather recipe testing for Edible Magazine (my photo even made this month’s magazine cover feature, check it out below!).
 With this issue’s focus on foraging, I decided to experiment with some local edibles and ways to use these foraged gifts in wintertime when very little seems to come from the local land.
 Morel mushrooms are one of those local gifts that come in spring and many dry and store for the sparse months to spruce up their dishes.There’s a fairly short window for foraging morels in Oklahoma from late-March to late-April, and those who know where to look hold their secret spots near and dear to their hearts.
 Some families have even been harvesting in the same location for generations.
 If you’re new to hunting morels, make friends with a forager who knows mycology.
 It’s important to be 100% certain what you’re harvesting is what you think it is.
 They say there’s no such thing as both an old and bold forager!

 Morels can be identified by their distinct tall cap, creamy color and hollow interiors.
 These mushrooms commonly live on the edge of forested areas, usually near ash, aspen, elm and oak trees.
 Locals often say it is morel season when the Red Bud trees start to bloom.
 You’ll often find the first morels of the year when daytime highs reach the 60s and lows stay above 40 degrees.